Dairon Blanco Player Props: Royals vs. Rays

 - Blanco enters this game on a four-game hitting streak.
 During his last games, he's hitting .250.

-- Blanco has had a base hit in seven of nine games this year, and multiple hits once.
+- Blanco has picked up a hit in seven games this season (77.8%), including one multi-hit game.

-- In nine games played this season, he has not hit a home run.
+- He has not hit a long ball in his nine games this season.

 - Blanco has driven in a run twice this season, but just one in each of those games.